zhoupeikun/emacs.d/README.md

 ## Similar configs

-You might also want to check out `emacs-starter-kit` and `emacs-prelude`.
+You might also want to check out `emacs-starter-kit` and `prelude`.

 ## Support / issues